viniciustvf/ExercisesJAVA/README.md

 5 - That code read initial and final time and show total time of a game.

 6 - Read the product code and quantity and show the final price.

+7 - Reads fuel types and show the amount of preferences.